How to battle wage garnishment

 What are your options to get your finances back on track?

-The key to moving forward is understanding the wage garnishment law in Winnipeg and Kenora.
-Armed with this knowledge, you can employ the best strategy to avoid feeling like a creditor’s punch bag
+The key to moving forward is understanding the wage garnishment law in Manitoba and Northwestern Ontario.
+Armed with this knowledge, you can employ the best strategy to avoid being garnished.

 What is wage garnishment?